Remote Job vs Freelance: Key Differences, Income Data & Legal Guide (2026)

 • You’re comfortable with business operations (invoicing, taxes, marketing).

-Answer these honestly before committing:
+Answer these before committing to either model:

-• Can I afford $8K–$14K/year in self-funded health insurance?
+• Can you afford $8K–$14K/year in self-funded health insurance?

 Future Trends: Remote Jobs and Freelance Work in 2026 and Beyond